 UNU water-related research focuses particularly on the needs of developing countries.
 Through its global network of institutes and programmes, UNU is well-positioned to provide comprehensive policy advice on topics ranging from water governance, freshwater resources, and wastewater management, to sanitation and water-related risk reduction.

 UNU & WORLD WATER WEEK

-World Water Week 2017 was held in Stockholm, Sweden from 27 August to 1 September.
-This year’s theme, “Water and Waste — Reduce and Reuse”, provided a significant opportunity for UNU to contribute its water expertise and strengthen engagement across sectors.
+World Water Week 2018 will take place in Stockholm, Sweden from 26 to 31 August.
+This year’s theme, “Water, Ecosystems, and Human Development”, provides a significant opportunity for UNU to contribute its water expertise and strengthen engagement across sectors.
 Through research, commentary, and events, UNU’s work on water is helping to establish policy that will support healthy ecosystems and sound social development for decades to come.

 OFFICIAL WORLD WATER WEEK EVENTS

 Using Information Tools on Multifunctional Nature-Based Solutions to Achieve SDGs